 Every admitted applicant is considered for a merit scholarship.
 There is no separate merit scholarship application.
-Merit scholarship recipients are selected by an admissions merit scholarship committee and are awarded based on a candidate’s overall profile.
-Duke Kunshan University (DKU) Admissions oversees and manages the merit-based scholarship process.
+Merit scholarship recipients are selected by an Admissions Merit Scholarship Committee and are awarded based on a candidate’s overall profile.
 Merit scholarship awards are made independently of determining a student's eligibility for student loans.

 The selection criteria include:

 - Community involvement